 EIX’s trading platforms are operated under license by Aquis Technologies, a publicly-listed company.
 This partnership creates a venue for Project Bonds that includes a matching engine, market surveillance and analytics.

-EIX is seeking permission from the Financial Conduct Authority (FCA) to operate as a Multilateral Trading Facility (MTF).
+EIX is currently seeking regulatory approval to operate as a Multilateral Trading Facility (MTF).

 Professor Ian Reeves CBE